Bringing Vintage Aircraft to Life since 2010

 The Fieseler Storch came to life when the Reichsluftfahrtministerium required a new aircraft which had good short take-off and landing performance, which led to Fieseler, Focke-Wulf, Messerschmitt and Siebel all submitting designs.
 Fieseler's design allowed for a three man crew, featured fixed landing gear, a high wing which incorporated Fieseler's own high-lift devices and had its power supplied by an Argus engine.

-Three prototype Storch aircraft were produced designated as Fi 156 V1, V2 & V3, with the first flight on the 24th May 1936, with testing showing that the STOL expectations were bettered by the type.
+Three prototype Storch aircraft were produced designated as Fi 156 V1, V2 & V3, with the first flight on the 24th May 1936, with testing showing that the short take-off and landing expectations were bettered by the type.
 It could land in around 70ft and take off in about 200ft, in the right conditions.
 A fourth prototype Fi 156 V4 was produced and featured skis instead of a landing gear.
 This was followed by a Fi 156 V5 pre-production Storch.

-During the early part of 1937 ten Fi 156A-0 were built and these were used for testing and service evaluation.
-The 1st August 1937 would be the first time the public saw this new aircraft when a Fi 156A-0 appeared at a international flying meeting in Zurich, Switzerland, by which time production of the Fi 156A-1 was already underway.
+During the early part of 1937 ten pre-production Fi 156A-0s were built and used for testing and service evaluation.
+The 1st August 1937 would be the first time the public saw this new aircraft when a Fi 156A-0 appeared at a international flying meeting in Zurich, Switzerland, by which time production of the Fi 156A-1 was already underway, although only a small number were produced.
 A Fi 156B which featured a number of small changes was planned but ultimately never entered production.

 An Fi 156E-0 version which was designed to operate on rough terrain never went past the pre-production version with a total of ten built.
 Morane-Saulnier built two five seat versions during the Second World War (1939 - 1945) which were for civil use and known as Fi 256.